 - Not optimal for large orders since the printing process can be slow and production costs stack up

-- Inks are delicate
+Inks are delicate

 - Doesn’t work on all types of T-shirts — garments used for DTG must have at least 50% cotton so it absorbs the pigments in the way it is supposed to

 In an ideal world, Rosie would advise us on the best possible solution for our garment issues.
-On of printing them, she would iron them and tidy them up neatly in our wardrobe, but alas we don’t live in that planet and therefore must rely on our account managers to advice us on the best possible technique for our printing jobs.
+On top of printing them, she would also iron and tidy everything neatly in our wardrobe, but alas we don’t live in that planet and therefore must rely on our account managers to advice us on the best possible technique for our printing jobs.

 DTG seems like the perfect answer since is the new kid on the block, but only time will tell if it will expand and dominate the market or be remembered as a cool invention that could have been.